Artist06/ReinforcementLearning_Car_Game/README.md

 agent.py – Implements the DQN-based agent using ray tracing for obstacle detection and decision-making.

+main.py - Game loop without agent (can be used for playing game manually and trianing multiple agents independently).

 updated_main.py – The main game loop managing rendering, event handling, and agent interaction.

 track.py – Handles track generation and game physics.